casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

     :::

-    -   `casper-contract = "1.4.3"` - You need to import the [casper-contract](https://docs.rs/casper-contract/latest/casper_contract/) as it provides the SDK for the execution engine (EE).
+    -   `casper-contract = "1.4.4"` - You need to import the [casper-contract](https://crates.io/crates/casper-contract) as it provides the SDK for the execution engine (EE).
+You can read more about it [here](https://docs.rs/casper-contract/latest/casper_contract/).
-    -   `casper-types = "1.4.6"` - You need to import the [casper-types](https://docs.rs/casper-types/latest/casper_types/) crate as this crate includes the types that the node uses.
+    -   `casper-types = "1.5.0"` - You need to import the [casper-types](https://crates.io/crates/casper-types) crate as this crate includes the types that the node uses.
 This is necessary for the execution engine (EE) to understand and interpret the session code.
+You can read more about it [here](https://docs.rs/casper-types/latest/casper_types/).

     You can find the latest versions of the dependencies at https://crates.io/.